HuizhouGrocery/Huizhou-POS-System/README.md

 [![License: MIT](https://cdn.prod.website-files.com/5e0f1144930a8bc8aace526c/65dd9eb5aaca434fac4f1c34_License-MIT-blue.svg)](/LICENSE)

-This is POS(Point of Sale) system of Huizhou Grocery(beta) and it is our open-source project on Github.
+This is POS (point of sale) system of Huizhou Grocery (beta) and it is our open-source project on GitHub.

-With this Python script and one Sqlite database on your desktop, you could realize simple and lightweight POS system management.
+With this Python script and one SQLite database on your desktop, you could realize simple and lightweight POS system management.
 At the same time, you could print your grocery receipt with this Python script.

-First of all, you need to download python code, and change your directory name on script.
-Please do not forget about your path of Sqlite database.
+Firstly, you need to download Python code, and change your directory name in the script.
+Please do not forget about your path to the SQLite database.
 Next thing is to set up your environment(Windows-oriented).

 ```shell